davinawuy/loomandharvestmobile/README.md

 I began by first modfying my django project.
 I created the authenthication app so that I can make the needed authentication views method to allow the flutter app to grant session tokens and create valid django users.
 For this I assumed the Flutter app would be making HTTP requests such as POST to allow this to work.
 In turn I will be sending success messages accordingly and the needed tokens.

 Once that side was finished I created the needed adding function in the views.py of the main app.
-To ensure it worked i based it off the model from my django app and I created the following code.
+To ensure it worked I based it off the model from my django app and I created in the following code.

 ```dart
 @csrf_exempt